farajabien/monee/.mycontext/01-prd.md

 ### **1. Start by Uploading Your Mpesa Statement**

 You can upload your Mpesa statement or paste your recent messages.
-MONEE automatically reads and groups your transactions — showing where your money actually goes.
+MONEE automatically reads and groups your expenses — showing where your money actually goes.

 You can then label them easily — rent, transport, food, or personal care — and MONEE will remember those labels for next time.